hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

 ##### Missing Data
-An AU Core compliant resource meets the requirements for Missing Data in the compared IPA profile(s).
+AU Core compliant resources are compliant with IPA requirements for Missing Data.

 ##### Suppressed Data
-IPA does not contain any requirements on Suppressed Data.
+IPA does not have Suppressed Data requirements.

 ##### Additional profiles
 This version of AU Core has no equivalent profile for the following IPA profiles: